 Learnfare Case Management plans, which are similar to EPs, are developed for children age 6 to 17 whose parent is placed in a W-2 employment position and who are required or volunteer to participate in case management for Learnfare.
-(Children not enrolled in school, minor parents, dropouts, returning dropouts, habitual truants, and a child whose W-2 group includes a participant who has been unable to participate in required assigned activities due to the child's school-related problems are required to participate in case management.)
+(Children not enrolled in school, minor parents, dropouts, returning dropouts, habitual truants, and a child whose W-2 group includes a participant who has been unable to participate in l assigned activities due to the child's school-related problems are rerequired assigned activities due to the child's school-related problems are required to participate in case management.)
 (See 16.3.4)